 Instructions

-- To make the caramel, in a saucepan, pour water, add sugar and bring to boil.
-Once the caramel turns into a golden color, pour it into the bottom of a 9-inch/23 cm pie pan and let it cool down.
+- To make the caramel, in a heavy-bottomed saucepan, pour water, add white sugar, and bring to a boil.
+Once the caramel turns golden, pour it into the bottom of the prepared apn and let it cool down.

 - To make the custard, in a separate bowl, add whole eggs and brown sugar and whisk with a hand whisk.
 Add evaporated milk and combine.
-Add sweetened condensed milk and cold water, whisk again.
+Add sweetened condensed milk and cold water, and whisk again.
 Finally, add coconut and mix.

-- Once the flan is cool, slide a knife blade between the custard and the mold.
+- Once the flan is cool, slide a sharp knife between the custard and the mold.
 Then place a serving plate on top of the mold and flip the flan quickly using a sharp move.
 The flan will be covered with caramel on top, while the coconut forms a biscuit-like base.

 Notes